Whiteknight/whiteknight.github.com/stage/dispatch_timings.md

 title: Timings for Vtable Overrides
 ---

-Following my [6model post yesterday][6model_post], I wanted to show a little bit more about some of the problems with the current Parrot object model.
+Following my [6model post from a few days ago][6model_post], I wanted to show a little bit more about some of the problems with the current Parrot object model.
 I wanted to show the performance disparity between built-in vtables and user-defined vtable overrides.
 The built-in versions are cheap to call, and I knew that overrides would be more expensive.
 I wasn't aware how much more expensive, so I put together a benchmark to compare some things.

 [6model_post]: 2011/05/07/6model_on_parrot.html

+On a side note, several Rakudo developers are showing that there have been some significant performance regressions since the 3.0 release.
+We've spent a few days looking into causes for that, at least some of which may be related to GC tunings.
+This morning bacek ran valgrind on the Rakudo build, and showed surprisingly that GC only accounts for about 12% of total execution time, which is actually not a bad result.
+What is surprising is that PCC, especially the `fill_params` function which I will talk about below, eats up just as much time.
+What stinks is that the two synergize: PCC creates PMCs, which causes additional churn in GC.
+If we make PCC more efficient, we cut down on GC pressure along the way.
+Today I'm going to talk about one special case where PCC really fails hard.
+I'm preparing subsequent posts to talk about possible solutions, and I will post them later this week.

-Here's an example winxed program I wrote to benchmark some of these dispatch
+Here's an example winxed program I wrote to benchmark some common dispatch
 mechanisms:

     class MyTestClass {